 What goes without even saying is the acknowledgement that hackers and snoopers have become a lot more sophisticated than they used to be in the past and therefore preserving the rights for privacy, freedom and security can be really hard.

-Apart from the exceptionally important issue of privacy and security, there is also the concern about censorship and geographically based restrictions.
+Apart from the exceptionally important privacy concerns and security issues, there is also the concern about censorship and geographically based restrictions.
 For example, an Internet user living in India will find it extremely difficult to overcome the prohibitions applied by several US websites (including Netflix, Hulu and other entertainment options).
 With VPN use or with the use of Proxy, though, such difficulties can be handled effectively.

 Below, we are going to take a closer look at both of the methods referred to in the title; all at once, we will shed some light at the pros and cons of each alternative towards finding out which the best solution for us should be.
 Let’s get started with the use of VPN: